Is a burned-out clutch automatically my fault?

 They did not get more than 10 miles from the airport when the clutch in the car malfunctioned, leaving them stranded in the middle of the road.
 She was pushed off the highway, and in doing so damaged the front tire and wheel going up onto the curb.

 She immediately called the emergency number for Hertz but no one could help her.
-She finally called the hotel and they sent a car to get her and return her to the airport to get a new car.
+Finally making a call to the hotel, a car was sent to pick her up and take her back to the airport to get a new car.

 We assumed an inoperable car due to a defective clutch was not our liability.
 We had no indication of any problem until we received an invoice for 1,233 pounds (about $1,900 USD) for replacement of a clutch in the car.
 They have supplied detailed information about how the clutch was inoperable but nothing that states my wife abused the car resulting in this problem.
 Hertz says the Super Coverage does not cover this type of damage.